litvem/T11_Project_Documentation/README.md

-# Team-11 Dentistimo Documentation
+# T11 - Dentistimo Documentation

 ## Purpose
 It is important to go to the dentist for annual checkups and take good care of your teeth.
-However, it's not always easy for newcomers in Sweden to get a dentist appointment as most clinics are already full and will reject you as a new care-taker.
+However, it is not always easy for newcomers in Sweden to get a dentist appointment as most clinics are already full and will reject you as a new care-taker.
 Consequently, they have to manually search online for available time-slots or get a hold of a clinic through tiring phone calls, with low success rates.